JuliaLang/IJulia.jl/README.md

 * You need **version 1.0** or later of IPython.
-Note that IPython 1.0 was released in August 2013, so the version pre-packaged with your Python or operating system distribution is likely to be too old for the next few weeks or months.
+Note that IPython 1.0 was released in August 2013, so the version pre-packaged with your Python or operating-system distribution is likely to be too old for the next few weeks or months.
 Until then, you will have to [install IPython manually](http://ipython.org/ipython-doc/stable/install/install.html).